Dan has been in the HVAC industry for 23 years with experience ranging from installation and service to sales and distribution.

 Inspecting Your Water Tank for Leaks

 The fact of the matter is, if your tank itself is leaking, repairing it is not an option.
-A hot water tank is a sealed unit that even if repairing a leak to the tank itself was an option, it would likely cost you more than a replacement tank that would at least have a new warranty.
+A hot water tank is a sealed unit that, even if repairing a leak to the tank itself were an option, would likely cost you more than a replacement tank that would at least have a new warranty.

-Just because there is water on the floor doesn't mean your tank is shot so before we call for the estimates, let's make sure of where the leak is coming from.
-There are many sources of leaks when it comes to your hot water system and you surely want to know if it's something more simple than replacing the unit.
+Just because there is water on the floor doesn't mean your tank is shot, so before we call for the estimates, let's make sure of where the leak is coming from.
+There are many sources of leaks when it comes to your hot water system, and you surely want to know if it's something more simple than replacing the unit.

 Here are a few things you'll want to check before condemning the unit to the scrapyard.